 The New Catalysts: Into this somewhat languid debate there are now injected new catalysts which may serve to focus the discussion and bring together the competing arguments for the decision of our law makers.
 In Britain, the catalyst is the Royal Commission on Criminal Procedure.
 It has now been operating for more than a year.
-It has 15 members, including lawyers, policemen, sociologists and four community representatives (a priest, a television executive, the Secretary of the Fabian Society and a former union executive).
-The Royal Commission has published its research programme which includes observational research into police interrogation and the gathering of other empirical and academic data.
+It has 16 members, including lawyers, policemen, sociologists and four community representatives (a priest, a television executive, the Secretary of the Fabian Society and a former union executive).
+The Royal Commission's research programme includes observational research into police interrogation and the gathering of other empirical and academic data.
 33